 Now, back to the real question of how to remove that pet hair from your clothes!

 Those yellow rubber gloves that you might wear when you do dishes can be helpful in removing pet hair from your clothes.
-Apartment Therapy says to keep a pair of basic rubber gloves under your couch cushions.
+Keep a pair of basic rubber gloves under your couch cushions.
 Put them on and swipe the gloves over your upholstery to help keep pet hair at bay.

-It works for clothes too!
-The rubber glove trick works because of the friction between the glove and the fabric.
-A static energy builds up, which causes the smaller bits of hair to stick to the "conductor" (a.k.a. the static friction-activated glove).
+This trick works for removing dog hair on clothes too!
+The rubber gloves work because of the friction between the glove and the fabric.
+Static energy builds up, which causes the smaller bits of hair to stick to the "conductor" (a.k.a. the static friction-activated glove).

-Our Everyday Life says that there are some lint rollers that are in the shape of small combs that collect stray debris as you move the comb along the surface of the fabric.
-There are also battery operated lint rollers.
+There are some lint rollers that are in the shape of small combs that collect stray debris as you move the comb along the surface of the fabric.
+There are also battery-operated lint rollers.
 Any of these can be used on both fabric and furniture.
-If you don't have a lint roller handy, try wrapping your hand with a piece of duct tape or other sturdy tape, sticky side out, and pat your clothing with it.
+If you don't have a lint roller handy, try wrapping your hand with a piece of duct tape or another sturdy tape, sticky side out, and pat your clothing with it.

 If you have clothes that you really want to wear that are covered with pet hair, put your dryer to work.
 You probably already have some dryer sheets on hand.
-Taste of Home says to remove as much of the pet fur by hand as you can, using one of the methods above, and then put the clothing in the dryer along with one or two dryer sheets.
+Remove as much of the pet fur by hand as you can, using one of the methods above, and then put the clothing in the dryer along with one or two dryer sheets.
 The anti-static properties of the dryer sheets will help repel the hair and catch it in your dryer's lint trap.

-One good reason to regularly remove pet hair from your clothing is so the excess hair doesn't clog your washing machine.
-Consumer Reports says that pet hair is difficult to remove from fabrics, and once the pet hair gets wet, it's even harder to remove.
+One good reason to regularly remove dog hair from clothes is so the excess hair doesn't clog your washing machine.
+Pet hair is difficult to remove from fabrics, and once the pet hair gets wet, it's even harder to remove.
 When wet clumps of hair build up in a washing machine filter, it can prevent the water and air from flowing the way that it needs to in the appliance.
-They say that the best way to remove hair is with a lint roller or masking tape (pat the clothing with the sticky side of the tape, or make a loop around your hand as described above).
+The best way to remove dog hair from clothes is with a lint roller or masking tape (pat the clothing with the sticky side of the tape, or make a loop around your hand as described above).